sanjeevrs2000/covplan/README.md

   NaN  NaN
 ```
 Ensure that the AoI is a closed polygon, by keeping the first coordinate the same as the last coordinate.
 Separate different polygons by including a `NaN NaN` at the end.
 Also ensure that the coordinates of the polygon are described clockwise, and counter-clockwise for any obstacles and forbidden regions.
+`coverage_path_planner.find_min(input_file, params)` runs a single objective optimizer to find the driving angle that minimizes the trajectory length for a given AoI and the specified parameters.